These FAQs were reviewed and updated in November.

 Which pupils should receive risk assessments?
-BME pupils?
+Black pupils?
 Pupils living with vulnerable people?
 (Scotland)

-In addition to completing and reviewing risk assessments for pupils with ASN, employers should also complete an equality impact assessment for black and minority ethnic (BME) pupils.
+In addition to completing and reviewing risk assessments for pupils with ASN, employers should also complete an equality impact assessment for Black and minority ethnic (Black) pupils.

 The Scottish Government has published details of shielding advice at Coronavirus (COVID-19): shielding advice and support, which includes advice on support for children and young people.

 Further guidance is contained in the Coronavirus (COVID-19): guidance on preparing for the start of the new school term August 2020 (paras110-119).